-Furthermore, in case there are multiple provisions in the same country, we apply the following three principles (indicated when applicable in the coding schemes below):
+A further issue concerns cases in which there are multiple provisions applying to the same level and type of election for the same category of potential voters in the same country.
+To deal with such cases, we apply the following three principles (indicated when applicable in the coding schemes below):

-- Principle 1: Average score if different rules apply to different (sub)categories of voters without implying cumulative inclusion or exclusion: If a country treats sub-categories of voters differently and this does not amount to a cumulative inclusion or exclusion, we assign a score for each sub-category and then take the average.
+Principle 1 Average score if different rules apply to different (sub-)categories of voters without implying cumulative inclusion or exclusion: If a country treats sub-categories of voters differently and this does not amount to a cumulative inclusion or exclusion, we assign a score for each sub-category and then take the average.
 For example, in Nordic countries Nordic non-EU citizens have a lower residence requirement for voting rights than other Third Country Nationals (TCNs).
 In this case, the score for residence-based eligibility restrictions for TCNs is the average of the score for Nordic TCNs and all other TCNs.

-However, this rule is not applied in cases when two codes would imply a cumulative inclusion or exclusion of the same (sub)category of voters, which leads to the next two rules. - Principle 2: Higher out of several scores if several options are available to the same (sub)category of voters.
-If more than one option is available for a
+Principle 2